Go to main content

 Current research in islet cell transplantation seeks to bring us one step closer to a type 1 diabetes cure.
 The aim of this procedure is to restore the body's natural ability to produce insulin by transferring healthy islet cells from a donor pancreas to an individual with type 1 diabetes.

-Islet cell transplantation has been shown to be successful – as is the case for Lantidra, the first FDA-approved cell therapy (though not currently available) approved in 2023.
+Islet cell transplantation has been shown to be successful – as is the case for Lantidra, the first FDA-approved cell therapy.
 However, there are multiple barriers to the widespread use of the procedure:

-- One is the need for lifelong anti-rejection drugs to prevent the body from attacking or rejecting the transplanted islet cells.
-The downside of these medications is they increase the risk of serious potential complications including infections, kidney damage, and cancer.
+• One is the need for lifelong anti-rejection drugs to prevent the body from attacking or rejecting the transplanted islet cells.
+The downside of these medications is that they increase the risk of serious potential complications, including infections, kidney damage, and cancer.

 The new process from Sana involves modifying donor-derived islet cells so that they can evade immune detection.
 That is, transplanted cells won’t be recognized by the body’s immune cells, avoiding destruction and enabling ongoing insulin production.

 Cells were engineered using a genetic editing process called CRISPR-Cas9, a technique the company has dubbed hypoimmune technology.
-Initial results from an early clinical trial with modified cells implanted into the forearm muscles of a person with type 1 diabetes were promising.
-After 28 days, researchers observed the individual was successfully producing their own insulin – without the need for anti-rejection medications.
+Initial results from an early clinical trial with modified cells implanted into the forearm muscles of a man with type 1 diabetes were promising.
+After 28 days, researchers observed he was successfully producing his own insulin – without the need for anti-rejection medications.

 What does this mean for people with type 1 diabetes?